- Windows hides advanced power plans like Maximum/Ultimate Performance that reduce latency and prioritize speed over saving.

 Check if hidden mode really improves your PC

-A simple way to do this is to use tools from synthetic benchmark (Synthetic benchmarks) and applications that measure load times, gaming performance, or speed in specific work tasks.
-Run the same tests with the Balanced plan and the Maximum Performance plan and record the results.
+A simple way to do this is to use synthetic benchmarking tools and applications that measure load times, gaming performance, or speed in specific work tasks.
+Run the same tests with both the Balanced and Maximum Performance plans and record the results.

 If the results show a clear improvement in your important applications (whether games, professional software, or very demanding tasks) and the system remains stable and at reasonable temperatures, it's probably worth using Hidden Mode as long as you're plugged in.
 If the differences are minimal and noise or temperature increases significantly, it might be wiser to stick with the standard Balanced or High Performance power plan.

-Keep in mind that many times the real bottleneck is not in the energy itself, but in the quantity of RAM memory, the type of disk or even how many programs are demanding resources simultaneously.
+Keep in mind that often the real bottleneck isn't power, but the amount of RAM, the type of hard drive , or even how many programs are demanding resources simultaneously.
 Adjusting the power plan helps, but it's not a substitute for balanced hardware.

 In short, Windows' hidden power modes, the Maximum/Ultimate Performance plan, and settings like Game Mode or the advanced options in the classic control panel can make a real difference if used wisely: when activated on powerful, well-cooled, and properly plugged-in systems, they help reduce latency, eliminate micro-stuttering, and truly take advantage of the CPU and GPU; however, on laptops with limited battery life, older PCs, or for light use, it can be more beneficial to combine moderate power plans with good maintenance practices, disable unnecessary processes, and opt for hardware upgrades like SSDs and more RAM to achieve a responsive Windows experience without compromising power consumption or temperature.